Can you Claim for a Water Leak on Insurance?

 - Dealing with a leak from an upstairs flat

-We also specialist in Commercial Leak Detection work, helping businesses find water leaks at their property, we are very aware of business interruption insurance too and can help you get your business back to normal efficiently and effectively.
+We also specialist in Commercial Leak Detection work and disaster restoration, helping businesses find water leaks at their property and with water leak insurance claims, we are very aware of business interruption insurance too and can help you get your business back to normal efficiently and effectively.